 - diseases and pests.

 You can attend the training sessions without going on to sit the formal assessment.
 There is no charge for the training sessions but there is a fee of £20 for the final assessment.
-If you do decide to take the formal assessment, please note that there will also be an opportunity for a mock assessment with one of our more experienced beekeepers before the formal one in July 2018.
+If you do decide to take the formal assessment, please note that there will also be an opportunity for a mock assessment with one of our more experienced beekeepers before taking the actual assessment.

 If you are interested in taking part, please contact Jonathan Matthews at email@example.com.